About Union County

 Mugshots & Booking Photos

-Mugshots in Union County are taken and retained by the Union County Sheriff's Office during the booking process.
+Mugshots in Union County are taken and retained by Union County Sheriff's Office during the booking process.
 These booking photos are part of the public record and can be accessed through the Sheriff's Office website or by submitting a request under the Georgia Open Records Act.
 While Georgia does not have specific mugshot removal laws, individuals seeking removal from third-party websites may need to pursue legal avenues.
-The Sheriff's Office provides guidance on accessing mugshots and any associated records, ensuring compliance with privacy and public access regulations.

 Courts & Case Records

 The Superior Court of Union County holds jurisdiction over felony criminal cases, civil actions exceeding $15,000, divorce proceedings, land title disputes, and equity matters.
-The court is located at 65 Courthouse Street, Suite 2, Blairsville, GA 30512, and can be reached at (706) 439-6022.
+The court is located at 65 Courthouse Street, Suite 2, Blairsville, GA 30512, and can be contacted through the office’s website.
 The Clerk of Superior Court maintains all court records and provides case search services both in-person and through limited online access.
-The Enotah Judicial Circuit encompasses Union County along with several neighboring counties.
+The Enotah Judicial Circuit includes Union County along with several neighboring counties.

-• The Union County Magistrate Court handles civil claims up to $15,000, dispossessory (eviction) proceedings, criminal warrants, and preliminary hearings.
+• The Probate Court can be contacted for Union County Magistrate Court handles civil claims up to $15,000, dispossessory (eviction) proceedings, criminal warrants, and preliminary hearings.

 • The Superior Court Clerk charges fees for certified copies, typically $2.50 for the first page and $0.50 for each additional page, plus a $2.00 certification fee.